Brother

 Of course it is, I expected nothing less.

-The gunman stops firing, however, and that's all I was looking for.
+The gunman stops firing, however, and that's all I needed.

 I toss a quick-hit flash-bang, then fling myself over the counter and towards where the gunman should be, and slice with my twin knives.

-But he's fast, he's already moved, his guns are up and I'm staring down them.
+But he's fast, he's already moved, his guns are up, and I'm staring down two barrels.

-"Don't make this personal," the gunman says, "just walk away, Jules."
+"Don't make this personal," the gunman says in a familiar voice, "just walk away, Jules."

-"No can do, man, this is a family matter," I reply.
+"No can do, man, this is a family matter, that's my brother," I reply.

 The gunman hesitates, and that gives me an edge.